ashukla2019/operating_sys/thread_mutex_cond_var.md

 # Program 2 - Mutex

-Now only one customer can use the ATM.
+Now we protect the shared variable.

+A mutex allows only one thread at a time to execute the critical section.

 ```
-Customer A
+Thread A

-↓

-ATM

-↓
+    |
+    v

+ lock mutex

+    |
+    v

+ Update balance

+    |
+    v

+ unlock mutex

-Customer B waits
+Thread B waits
 ```

+---

 ## Code